 A visual designer whose interests are linked to all forms of visual communication and in particular to the photographic medium as a system of purely subjective view.

 A respected documentary photographer and photographic artist from New England.
-She is an expert on the gumoil process and works with multiple alternative process such as bromoil and wet plate collodion.
+She is working with the gumoil process and multiple alternative process such as bromoil and wet plate collodion.

 A temperaprinter from Southend on Sea in the UK.